 Since it is accompanied by a photo, this ad hits both marks for high conversion: word of mouth and actual proof.

 5. Leverage Social Proof

-For this monthly pet supply service, the company bet on its strongest point: the large number of satisfied customers.
+For this monthly pet supply service, the company bet on its strongest point: a large number of satisfied customers.
 The photo of the happy and surprised dog looking at its latest box of treats helps, as well.
 So does the special offer (10% off and free shipping) and sharing the actual price of the service – an affordable $18 per month.

-However, what really stands out is the number of subscribers, a social proof to the fact that this is a quality service that a new customer can trust.
+However, what really stands out is the number of subscribers, social proof to the fact that this is a quality service that a new customer can trust.